shailendrakharwar13/Car_Price_Prediction/README.md

 # Used_Car_Price_Prediction_notebook
-contains analysis of used car data and price prediction upto accuracy of 90  percent
+contains analysis of used car data and price prediction with good accuracy